webplatform/docs-wpd/Architecture/Object/index.md

 An Object page should transclude the appropriate Object Method and Object Property pages.

+ Should Constants have their own page, or just be part of the Object or Object Property pages?

 = Object Reference page title =

 '''Page table of contents'''